TrumpRx: History

 In September 2025, Bloomberg News reported that Trump administration officials were considering establishing a website to partially fulfill U.S. president Donald Trump's demands that drugmakers reduce their prices to levels set by other countries.
 On September 30, Trump announced TrumpRx from the Oval Office, joined by Pfizer chief executive Albert Bourla.
 The website was set to go online in January 2026.

+The TrumpRx website did not launch as scheduled in January 2026.
+During a cabinet meeting at the White House on January 29, Health and Human Services Secretary Robert F. Kennedy Jr. mentioned that the website will be operational "in 10 days," although no specific launch date was provided.

+The website was launched on February 5, 2026.

 Service

 TrumpRx is a website that offers prescription drugs at a discounted price.
 The prices are benchmarked against those in Europe.
 Pfizer's negotiated discounts ranged from fifty to eighty-five percent.

 The website does not sell drugs directly.
 Rather, it enables consumers to buy specific prescription medications directly from pharmaceutical companies at reduced prices, without going through their insurance.
 The aim is to reduce out-of-pocket expenses for consumers, especially those who pay cash or do not have extensive drug coverage.

+The website is designed by the National Design Studio.

 Drugs

 According to an initial statement from the Trump administration, TrumpRx will provide Eucrisa, Xeljanz, and Zavzpret.
 In October 2025, the Trump administration reached a deal with AstraZeneca; a website from AstraZeneca, named AstraZeneca Direct, included Farxiga, Airsupra, and FluMist as eligible for direct pricing.
 That month, EMD Serono agreed to offer its gonadotropin preparation drugs, including Gonal-f, on TrumpRx.
 AmgenNow, a website from Amgen that offers Repatha, is additionally set to appear on TrumpRx.

+At its launch on February 5, 2026, 43 drugs were available on TrumpRx.
+The White House plans to add more drugs over time.
+As of February 2026, over half of the medications on TrumpRx currently have or will soon have a more affordable generic version available through various direct-to-consumer platforms, including GoodRx and Mark Cuban's Cost Plus Drugs.
+A White House spokesperson mentioned that while cheaper alternatives may exist for certain items on TrumpRx, the site's main advantage lies in offering the lowest-cost options for branded products.

+On May 18, 2026, President Trump announced an expansion of the TrumpRx website, adding over 600 generic medications through collaborations with Amazon Pharmacy, GoodRx, and Cost Plus Drugs.

+On June 5, 2026, Trump announced the addition of another 160 drugs to the platform.